tonite31/imp/README.md

-# imp
+# Imp

-is a nodejs module for html templating.
+Imp is a nodejs module for html templating.

 ## Installation
 ```